A+ vs Network+: Which To Get First in 2026

 If you're not sure whether you want to focus on networking, security, systems administration, or something else, A+ keeps your options open.
 The broad foundation supports multiple career paths.

-Who Should Get Network+ First?
+Should You Skip A+ and Get Network+ First?

 Those With Existing IT Experience